-Follow these five simple tips for planning your ideal honeymoon, and it will be an experience that dreams are made of.
+Follow these five simple tips for planning your ideal honeymoon, and it will be an experience that dreams are made of!

-Honeymoon sorted but still stuck on where to have the wedding?
+Still stuck on where to have the wedding?
 See Amazing Locations and Venues for a Tropical Destination Wedding

 1. Set a Honeymoon Budget

 It’s true, the honeymoon can be just as expensive as the wedding itself.
 But if you’re short on funds but big on dreams, there are plenty of destination options that offer affordable accommodation and activities without having to board a plane or put yourself in debt just to eat out every night.